livecycle/r-rpc/README.md

 **Here's how it works:**

 1. **Server-Side (Encoding):** When a function is returned from a remote procedure on the server, r-rpc encodes it into a special reference object.
-This object contains a unique identifier for the function and information about its expected behavior (e.g., whether it returns a promise).
+This object contains a unique identifier for the function.

 2. **Client-Side (Decoding and Execution):** The client receives the reference object and uses it to create a local proxy function.
 This proxy function, when called, sends a request to the server to execute the actual remote function with the provided arguments.
 The result from the server is then returned to the client.